A new film by Ric Burns and Li-Shin Yu and scheduled to appear on PBS AmericanExperience in May.

 Echoing Tchen’s speculation from his book New York before Chinatown: Orientalism and the Shaping of American Culture (see Overview) “Nast’s exposure to living and breathing Chinese and other racial groups was probably quite limited” (211).
 It is unknown if Nast ever met or associated with a Chinese person in New York.
 Reportedly only 200 Chinese were in New York in 1870 – or how he felt about them.
 Tchen suggests Nast represented what he knew or was told about the Chinese, rather from direct personal knowledge.”

 Furthermore, dating the image to the antebellum era of the New York cigar wrappers, as Tchen suggests, explains Nast’s appearance.
-Nast gained fame first as a Civil War illustrator for Harper’s Weekly.
-Before the war and his own fame, Nast would have had a.) possibly more time to paint, b.) had not yet grown the facial hair (as seen in the 1859 image above) and c.) may have not yet affected his signature script which he signed his works as a well-known artist.
+Nast first gained recognition as a Civil War illustrator for Harper’s Weekly.
+Before the war and his own fame, Nast would have had a.) possibly more time to paint, b.) had not yet grown the facial hair (as seen in the 1859 image above) and c.) he may have not yet created his distinct signature found on his later cartoons with Harper’s.

 Whether Nast did or did not meet a Chinese person in his lifetime, this painting clearly demonstrates an attitude toward them.
-It endorses the patronage of a Chinese-owned business and Nast is clearly not afraid to do so and interact with Chinese shop owners or their employees.
+It depicts a harmless and ordinary patronage of a Chinese-owned business and Nast is clearly not afraid to do so and interact with Chinese shop owners or their employees.

 Initially, I was concerned about the the signature.
 In his cartoons, oil paintings and some known watercolors, Nast used his characteristic Th Nast or Th:Nast. script: